THE HOUSE OF GOD

 The above verse is stricter than what ordinarily is preached in our day.
 I believe it is time for the fear of the Lord to return to America.
 Notice that the believers had to be found worthy of being part of the royal priesthood.
 We do not hear this preached very often.

 We may conclude that access to the new Jerusalem, the glorified Christian Church, is available to those of the nations whose names were found in the Book of Life.
 They were brought forward to citizenship in the new world of righteousness.

-Even at that they had access to the eternal Life found in the city only as long as they were free from that which is impure, shameful, or deceitful.
-It is the holy cityactually holy, not by "grace" or any other temporary overlooking of the behavior of the inhabitants.
+Even at that, they have access to the eternal Life found in the city only as long as they are free from what is impure, shameful, or deceitful.
+It is the holy city — actually holy, not by “grace” or any other temporary overlooking of the behavior of the inhabitants.